vxern/logos/CONTRIBUTING.md

 git clone https://github.com/your-username-here/logos.git
 ```

-Once you have your local copy of `logos` ready, run the following command to download all the necessary dependencies:
+Once you have your local copy of `logos` ready, run the following command to install all the necessary dependencies, and run all the necessary scripts to set the bot up:
 ```
-npm run setup
+npm install
 ```

 Afterwards, just to ensure the setup ran smoothly and the repository is ready to go, run the test suite: